Enabling Churches to Help the Poor

-BREADtrust in Zambia works in 3 primary ways to empower small scale farmers and local communities to achieve self-sustainability.
-These are:
+BREADtrust in Zambia works in multiple ways to empower small scale farmers and local communities to achieve self-sustainability.
+The current projects are:

 Foundations for Farming (FfF)